-Because it operates at the RPC layer, linkerd can balance load based on observed RPC latencies and queue sizes, rather than heuristics such as LRU or TCP activity.
+Because linkerd operates at the RPC layer, it can balance load based on observed RPC latencies and queue sizes, rather than heuristics such as LRU or TCP activity.
 This means it can optimize traffic flow and reduce tail latencies across the application.
-Because linkerd is built on top of Finagle, it can take advantage of a variety of load balancing algorithms, targeted at maximizing the number of requests that are served successfully while minimizing latencies.
+Because linkerd is built on top of Finagle, it can take advantage of a variety of load-balancing algorithms, which are designed to maximize the number of requests that are served successfully while minimizing latencies.

 Load balancer options